 US athletics federation calls for Olympic postponement

-LOS ANGELES, United States (AFP) — US athletics' governing body joined calls for the Tokyo Olympics to be postponed on Saturday, urging United States Olympic chiefs to push for the games to be delayed.
+LOS ANGELES, United States (AFP) — United States athletics' governing body joined calls for the Tokyo Olympics to be postponed yesterday, urging US Olympic chiefs to push for the Games to be delayed due to the coronavirus pandemic.

-In a letter to the US Olympic and Paralympic Committee, USA Track and Field chief executive Max Siegel said forging ahead with Olympic preparations "would not be in the best interest of our athletes".
+In a letter to the US Olympic and Paralympic Committee (USOPC), USA Track and Field (USATF) chief Max Siegel said forging ahead with Olympic preparations “would not be in the best interest of our athletes”.

 The USATF call for a postponement echoed a similar request by USA Swimming on Friday after the USOPC said it was too soon to postpone the July 24-August 9 Games.